didemolcer/information-quality-assessment/documents/Processes.md

 Figure 1 shows the process of selection of websites.

-For the collection of websites, keyword searches were performed on Google and Yahoo search engines in June 2016 and August 2016.
+<p>For the collection of websites, keyword searches were performed on Google and Yahoo search engines in June 2016 and August 2016.
 Six keywords were selected based on type 2 diabetes and DISCERN questions.
 The following keywords used: “type 2 diabetes”, “type 2 diabetes treatments”, “type 2 diabetes treatments risks”, “type 2 diabetes treatments benefits”, “type 2 diabetes no treatment” and “life with type 2 diabetes”.
-A wide range of search keywords is used to ensure reaching websites that can be used to assess the coverage of websites related to DISCERN questions.
+A wide range of search keywords is used to ensure reaching websites that can be used to assess the coverage of websites related to DISCERN questions.</p>

 <img src="https://github.com/didemolcer/information-quality-assessment/blob/master/documents/Selection%20of%20websites.png">

-Figure 1: Process of selection of the websites
+                 <b>Figure 1:</b> Process of selection of the websites

 The methodology employed in this study is summarized in Figure 2.